Pruned inside-out polytopes, combinatorial reciprocity theorems and generalized permutahedra: Applications

-applying \cref{normalconerelations} in the last equality. \end{proof} \begin{rem} We observe that we used the following properties of generalized permutahedra in the proofs of \cref{cor:genP2} and \cref{moredim} \begin{enumerate}[nolistsep] \item the intersections of the unit cube and the normal fans form integer pruned inside-out polytopes, \item the normal fans have a lineality space containing the line $\left\{\lambda(1,\dots,1)\,\colon\, \lambda\in\R \right\}$. \end{enumerate} It would be interesting to find more examples of polytope classes with normal fans providing these two properties.
-The first property (i) can be weakened to rational intersections leading to a quasipolynomiality result.
-Considering normal fans not containing the lineality space $\lambda(1,\dots,1)$ produces a similar but more complicated statement, since the shift of the cube $[0,m-1]^d$ to the cube $[1,m]^d$ can not be performed in general. \end{rem}
+\end{rem} \begin{rem} We observe that we used the following properties of generalized permutahedra in the proofs of \cref{cor:genP2} and \cref{thm:moredim} \begin{enumerate}[nolistsep] \item the intersection of the unit cube and the normal fan of a generalized permutahedron form integer pruned inside-out polytopes, \item every cone $N$ in the normal fan $\N(\Pol)$ of a generalized permutahedron $\Pol$ contains the line $L=\left\{\lambda(1,\dots,1)\,\colon\, \lambda\in\R \right\}$. \end{enumerate} The first property \ref{integral} can be weakened to rational intersections leading to a quasipolynomiality result.
+Considering normal fans without property \ref{lineality} produces similar but more complicated statements, since the shift of the cube $[0,m-1]^d$ to the cube $[1,m]^d$ can not be performed in general.
+Nevertheless, the framework of pruned inside-out polytopes can be applied to generate reciprocity results for generalized permutahedra in other types (see, e.g., \cite{ardila_coxeter_2020}).
+This will be explored in a future paper. \end{rem}